AGHPythonCourse2017/zad3-moskalap/README.rst

 PREREQUISITES
 =============

-cmptcomplexity requires the following software installed for your platform:
+ptvalidotor requires the following software installed for your platform:

 1) spacy